josephluck/helix/docs/Models/Effects.md

 }
 ```

+The `fetch` effect doesn't take any arguments, however, similar to reducers, effects are able to take a single argument if necessary.

 You may have noticed that this effect is not referentially transparent, as in, you cannot be certain that every time you call it, you'll receive the same result, which makes testing particularly difficult.
 It would be useful if we could make this effect more reliable by injecting the API function.

 Since models in Helix are simple Javascript objects, we are able to take advantage of functions to make our effect more reliable during testing.
 Let's turn our object in to a function: